 was immense.
 Other movements like Maharshi International

-University & Self Realisation Fellowship contributed to this change
+University and Self Realisation Fellowship contributed to this change

 in the human mindset.

 Holistic Health refers to a modern movement which regards health as

 a dynamic state of the total human being.
 Although the symptoms of

 a disease may be found in certain tissues or organs, health is not a

 mere removal of such symptoms by the treatment of the affected